What are the 72 genders?

 Gender identity, gender expression and non-binarity

-Not everyone experiences themselves as strictly a boy or a girl, or later in life as a man or a woman.
-This inner sense of who you are is called gender identity.
-Gender identity describes how a person experiences and understands their own gender, regardless of their physical characteristics.
+Not everyone experiences themselves as strictly a boy or a girl, or later in life as only a man or a woman.
+The personal, inner sense of who you are is called gender identity.
+Gender identity describes how a person understands, experiences and names their own gender.
+For some people, this identity matches the sex they were assigned at birth.
+For others, it may be different, fluid, neutral, multiple or outside the traditional male and female categories.

-Gender identity, biological sex, and gender expression are all distinct aspects of a person’s experience.
-Together, they reflect the wide diversity of how people understand, express, and live their gender.
+By learning about gender identity, biological sex, intersex variations and gender expression, we can better understand the wide diversity of how people experience, express and live their gender.

 72 genders summarized in one list